Block and resist Pompeo’s confirmation

 Tell the Senate: Block and resist Pompeo

 The mission of the Department of State is to build diplomatic relationships with foreign countries and to represent the United States at the United Nations.
-If Trump succeeds in anointing his pro-war lapdog Mike Pompeo, it will be disastrous for U.S. diplomacy and could undermine years of negotiating for peace with Iran.
+If Trump succeeds in anointing his pro-war lapdog Mike Pompeo, it will be disastrous for United States diplomacy and could undermine years of negotiating for peace with Iran.
 Pompeo’s nomination must go through Senate confirmation, which is why it is so important that we all speak up now.

 Tell the Senate: Block and resist Pompeo’s confirmation as secretary of state.